Drewcfre/Forum2-Frontend/README.md

-# Forum2 Frontend (Alice)
+# Forum2 Frontend

-The Forum2 Frontend (Alice) is a sleek, modern, and user-friendly interface designed for the Forum2 platform.
+The Forum2 Frontend (Alice) is a sleek, user-friendly interface designed for the Forum2 social media platform.
 Built with SvelteKit, it offers a seamless experience for users to interact with the Forum2 backend.

 ## Key Features